-Unit 1 - covers key science concepts in Biology, Chemistry and Physics.
+Unit 1 (exam, 25% of the course) - covers key science concepts in Biology, Chemistry and Physics.
 The topic areas covered in this unit include animal and plant cells; tissues; atomic structure and bonding; chemical and physical properties of substances related to their uses; waves and their application in communications.
+This will be examined in 3 exams at the end of year 12.

-Unit 8 - Learners will focus on the physiological makeup of three human body systems (musculoskeletal, lymphatic and digestive), how the systems function and what occurs during dysfunction.
+Unit 8 (coursework, 17% of the course) - Learners will focus on the physiological makeup of three human body systems (musculoskeletal, lymphatic and digestive), how the systems function and what occurs during dysfunction.
+This work will be written up and submitted as coursework at the end of year 12.